+FORM 10-Q
-FORM 10-Q (Mark One) QUARTERLY REPORT PURSUANT T 1934 O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30), 2022 OR ☐ TRANSITION REPORT PURSUANT T 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the tra nsition period fromto CQUISITION C Cayman Islands (State or other jurisdiction of incorporation or organization) 001-40013 (Commission File Number) 98-1574120 (I.R.S.
-Employer Identification Number) 57 Ocean, Suite 403, 5775 Collins Avenue Miami Beach, Florida (Address of principal executive offices) 33140 (Zip Code) Registrant's tele ephone number, including area code: (786) 584-8352 (Former Not Applicable name or former address, if changed since last report) Securities registered pursuant to Section 12(b) o f the Act: Title of each class Trading Symbol(s) Name of each exchange Units, each consisting of one Class A Ordinary Share, \$0.0001 par value, and one-fifth of one redeemable warrant RMGCU on which registered The Nasdaq Capital Market LLC Class A Ordinary Shares included as part of the RMGC The Nasdaq Capital Market LLC units Redeemable warrants included as part of the units, each whole warrant exercisable for one Class A Ordinary Share at an exercise price of \$11.50 RMGCW The Nasdaq Capital Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Mark One) QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For t he quarterly period ended March 31, 2 023 OR ☐ TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the ti ransition period fromto

+CQUISITION CO Cayman Islands (State or other jurisdiction of incorporation or organization) 001-40013 (Commission File Number) 98-1574120 (I.R.S.
+Employer Identification Number) 57 Ocean, Suite 403, 5775 Collins Avenue Miami Beach, Florida (Address of principal executive offices) 33140 (Zip Code) Registrant's te lephone number, including area code: (786) 584-8352 Not Applicable (Former nar ne or former address, if changed since l ast report) a Securities registered pursuant to Section 12(b) of Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A Ordinary Share, \$0.0001 par value, and one-fifth of one redeemable warrant RMGCU The Nasdaq Capital Market LLC Class A Ordinary Shares included as part of the units RMGC The Nasdaq Capital Market LLC Redeemable warrants included as part of the units, each whole warrant exercisable for one Class A Ordinary Share at an exercise price of \$11.50 RMGCW The Nasdaq Capital Market LLC Indicate by check mark whether the registrant (1) has file during the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes \square No \square ' ' Indicate by check mark whether the registrant has submit Regulation S-T ($\S 232.405$ of this chapter) during the precedures \boxtimes No \square Indicate by check mark whether the registrant is a large emerging growth company.
+See the definitions of "larg company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer \Box Non-accelerated filer ⊠ Smaller reporting company \square